Well local designers are always a good choice. as for others, a lot of sustainable books and sites have whole page dedicated to fair trade.

 yeahh I’m so confused about forever21!
 I’ve heard a lot of shady things about H&M (mostly from their adverts which, in my hippie town, someone pasted over with horrible things that H&M does/supports), but I’m sure F21 has some sweatshop labor going on—how else do they manage to keep such cheap prices? and their stitching always feels rushed and uneven..

-I’m really surprised about Gap companies though—their clothes are pretty expensive, and they give off that wholesome american feel so you wouldn’t suspect foul play..posted about 3 years ago
+I’m really surprised about Gap companies though—their clothes are pretty expensive, and they give off that wholesome american feel so you wouldn’t suspect foul play..posted over 3 years ago

 aww Preloved is a cute name for reused clothing brand.